Esri/arcgis-runtime-samples-android/java/sketch-editor/README.md

 # Sketch Editor
-### Category: Maps and Scenes
-This sample demonstrates the use of the Sketch Editor.
+Demonstrates the use of the Sketch Editor, which can be used to draw on a map.

 ![Sketch Editor App](sketch-editor.png)

 # How to use the sample
 Use the buttons along the bottom of the screen to sketch: points, multipoints, polylines, polygons, freehand lines, and freehand polylines.

 Use the buttons at the top of the screen to: undo, redo, and stop (finish) the sketch.

 # How it works

-To create and update a viewshed from a camera:

 1. Create a `SketchEditor` and add it to a `MapView`.
 1. Use `SketchEditor.start(<SketchCreationMode>)` to start sketching.
 Modes (as enum) include:
 	* `SketchCreationMode.POINT`